 - Heart Failure

 - Pulmonary Embolism

 3.)
-The project must include significant research work performed by the applicant.
-This can include data collection, data analysis and drafting manuscripts and other presentations.
-The scope of this project should be equivalent to a summer externship, or 8-10 weeks of full time effort.
+The applicant's responsibilities for the proposed project must be crucial to the success of the research project.
+This can include, but is not limited to, data collection, data analysis, drafting manuscripts, or preparing other presentations.
+The scope of this project should be equivalent to a summer externship, or 8-10 weeks of full-time effort.

 5.)
 The project may not be funded through any other mechanism.

 1.)
-Consider the area of reasech you which to pursue.
+Consider the area of research that you want to pursue.